 Whether or not a standard form MOU is created, the employment of head coaches for large sports programs is too significant an investment for the university to be unclear as to his/her exact employment status and each party's obligations in the absence of a formal long-term contract.
-As the hiring and firing of Gillispie by Kentucky demonstrated, multiple interpretations of an MOU can lead to lengthy, and expensive, disputes.
+As the hiring and

+An alternative dispute resolution clause could allow the university to avoid the court system altogether in favor of another method of resolution, such as arbitration, if that is desirable. firing of Gillispie by Kentucky demonstrated, multiple interpretations of an MOU can lead to lengthy, and expensive, disputes.
 Such disputes can potentially be avoided if a university familiarizes itself with the legalities of MOUs and takes the necessary steps to protect itself and its intentions.